IdPv5 upgrade guide

 Check for deprecation warnings

-After each Shibboleth IdP upgrade you must address any deprecations that are highlighted in the IdP WARN log.
+After each Shibboleth IdP upgrade you must address any deprecation warnings that are highlighted in the IdP WARN log.
 Note that some of these deprecation warnings may only be visible in your servlet container’s log.
 Restart the Shibboleth IdP service after any changes are made to any files.

 Of relevance to eduGAIN organisations is warnings regarding as shown below this is still valid in v5 configs so can be safely ignored.